apache/datafusion-benchmarks/README.md

 of 1 means that approximately 1 GB of CSV data is generated, and a scale factor of 1000 means that approximately 1 TB of data is generated.

-In addition to generating data, both of these benchnmarks provide tools for generating queries for different scale factors as well.
-The literal values used in the queries will vary depending on the scale factor.

 ## TPC Legal Considerations

 It is important to know that TPC benchmarks are copyrighted IP of the Transaction Processing Council.
 Only members